core-api/core-api/docs/index.md

 [Encoding layer](http://www.coreapi.org/specification/encoding/) | The mapping between a Document and a byte string.
 [Transport layer](http://www.coreapi.org/specification/transport/) | How document interactions are mapped to network requests.

-The following is an overview of the document layer, describing how the client interacts with a Core API interface.
+The following is an brief overview of the document layer, demonstrating how the client interacts with a Core API interface.

 #### Document